 |Food poisoning: L. plantarum is pretty powerful and can even knock out food poisoning 6, 7 (as I myself have witnessed).
 It has been studied and found successful in the inhibition of food poisoning and pathogenic bacteria, and it is being studied for use in improving the microbiological safety of foods.|

 |Social anxiety: A study, published in Psychiatry Research, included 710 students taking introductory psychology courses at the College of William and Mary.
 8 They were given a questionnaire about how many fermented foods they ate on a regular basis and how much anxiety and social awkwardness they felt.
 In students with high degrees of anxiety, eating more fermented food was linked to fewer symptoms of stress and anxiety.
 Probiotics help to reduce inflammation throughout the body, and reducing inflammation in the gut is crucial to emotional wellbeing.|

 |Removes pesticides: L. Plantarum helps remove pesticides 9 from non-organic vegetables.
 The L. plantarum bacterial strains studied from fermented vegetables in kimchi were found to be capable of degrading four different organophosphorous insecticides by using them as a source of carbon and phosphorous10|

 I hope you will eat cultured veggies or at the very least the juice from these powerful foods.
 These invisible microbe helpers can change your life in so many ways, and just think it only takes a spoonful.
 Keep them close, keep them in your fridge, let them live in you and do their job.
-You’ll find you need help from these friends from time to time.
+You’ll find you might need help from these veggies from time to time.

 - Miller, K et al., (2010) Reflex Inhibition of Electrically Induced Muscle Cramps in Hypohydrated Humans.
 Medicine & Science in Sports & Exercise.
 42 (5), 953-961.